Patient education: High blood pressure treatment in adults (Beyond the Basics)

 ●Beta blockers are recommended for people with heart failure or a prior heart attack.
 (See "Patient education: Heart failure (Beyond the Basics)" and "Patient education: Heart attack recovery (Beyond the Basics)".)

 ●Beta blockers or calcium channel blockers are recommended to control symptoms in people with angina pectoris, which is temporary chest pain caused by an inadequate oxygen supply to heart muscle in patients with coronary artery disease.
 (See "Patient education: Medications for angina (Beyond the Basics)".)

 There are also certain antihypertensive agents that are not recommended in some people.
 Some examples include:

-- Diuretics can worsen gout.
-(See "Patient information: Gout (Beyond the Basics)".)
+●Diuretics can worsen gout.
+(See "Patient education: Gout (Beyond the Basics)".)

 Adding a second drug, particularly as a single-pill combination, may be:

 ●More effective than increasing the dose of the first drug

 ●Associated with fewer side effects, many of which occur more frequently with higher doses

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.